trishamrkt/web-search-engine/README.md

 -------------------------------------------------
 RUNNING WEB APPLICATION ON LOCAL MACHINE:
 -------------------------------------------------
+Code Alterations:
 1. In /MainApp.py:
   - Change Bottle Script to run with host='localhost' and port='8000'
   - Change Google Redirect URL in Flow class initialization to redirect_uri='http://localhost:8000/redirect'
   - Change Google CLIENT_ID and CLIENT_SECRET to correct values

+Running Application:
 2. Enter ' $ python MainApp.py ' in:
   Terminal (Mac)
   Command Prompt (Windows)
 2. Open up web browser.
 Navigate to 'localhost:8000'
 3. Enter search string in input box.

+Anonymous Mode:
-  - The results and history data tables will then be displayed to you.
+  - The results table with words and their word counts will be displayed

-  - To return to the search page, click on the logo in the top left hand corner of the web page.
+Signed_in Mode:
+  - Results table, 20 most popular keyword searches, and 10 most recent words will be displayed
+  - Your search history will be saved for every subsequent login

 -------------------------------------------------
 TESTING: